-The traffic-independent signal in UMTS is the common pilot channel (CPICH).
+The traffic-independent signal in UMTS is the primary common pilot channel (P-CPICH).
 It is transmitted at the same frequency and with the same bandwidth as the logical traffic channels, only with a different spreading code.
 Measurement of the maximum signal level from a UMTS station is therefore only possible with dedicated equipment after decoding in the code domain.